-- Electrodiagnostic studies - These physiologic studies may show nerve injury (as opposed to imaging studies, which may show only structural injury). - These studies should be performed and interpreted by an appropriately trained and board certified electromyographer. - Electromyography (EMG): - EMG can be used to determine if radiculopathy is a factor in the patient's symptoms. - EMG is usually performed after 1-2 weeks (or longer), when the physiologic changes are first found. - In patients with acute radiculopathy, electromyographic findings include increased insertional activity, fibrillation potentials, positive sharp waves, and complex repetitive discharges. - Chronic radiculopathy findings are noted after a few months of nerve root involvement; they include polyphasic or broad-duration/largeamplitude motor units, drop out of motor units, decreased recruitment, and an incomplete interference pattern. - Findings in the posterior primary division of the nerve root are noted in the cervical paraspinous muscles.
+- Electrodiagnostic studies may show nerve injury (as opposed to imaging studies, which may show only structural injury). - Electromyography (EMG): - EMG can be used to determine if radiculopathy is a factor in the patient's symptoms. - EMG is usually performed after 1-2 weeks (or longer), when the physiologic changes are first found.

-- The anterior primary division of the nerve root findings is noted in the specific root-innervated muscles of the upper extremity. - The accessory spinal nerve innervates the trapezius muscle, which is often a source of chronic neck pain due to spasm.
+- In patients with acute radiculopathy, EMG findings include increased insertional activity, fibrillation potentials, positive sharp waves, and complex repetitive discharges. - Chronic radiculopathy findings are noted after a few months of nerve root involvement; they include polyphasic or broad-duration/largeamplitude motor units, drop out of motor units, decreased recruitment, and an incomplete interference pattern. - Findings in the posterior primary division of the nerve root are noted in the cervical paraspinous muscles. - The anterior primary division of the nerve root findings is noted in the specific root-innervated muscles of the upper extremity. - The accessory spinal nerve innervates the trapezius muscle, which is often a source of chronic neck pain due to spasm.
 Contribution from the C2-C4 motor roots is minimal and inconsistent.
-Electromyographic recordings from the trapezius muscle can show dysfunction of the spinal motor nerve root [1]. - When electromyographic findings of radiculopathy are interpreted, the duration of the symptoms should not influence the diagnosis [2]. - Nerve conduction studies (NCS): - NCS may be performed by an appropriately trained and supervised technician. - These tests should be interpreted by a board certified electrodiagnostic medicine specialist only with the entire clinical picture in mind. - An NCS is indicated if a concomitant peripheral nerve involvement is suspected and needs to be evaluated.
+EMG recordings from the trapezius muscle can show dysfunction of the spinal motor nerve root [1]. - When EMG findings of radiculopathy are interpreted, the duration of the symptoms should not influence the diagnosis [2]. - Nerve conduction studies (NCS): - NCS may be performed by an appropriately trained technician. - These tests should be interpreted by a board certified electrodiagnostic medicine specialist only with the entire clinical picture in mind. - An NCS is indicated if a concomitant peripheral nerve involvement is suspected and needs to be evaluated.
 The study would be performed, for example, when numbress of the radial aspect of the upper extremity is a symptom or when carpal tunnel syndrome versus C6 radiculopathy needs to be identified.